-title banner for Derbyshire UK - Derbyshire and Peak District GuideTideswell in Derbyshire
+title banner for Tideswell in Derbyshire UK - Derbyshire and Peak District GuideTideswell in Derbyshire

 Tideswell is a large, ancient village situated in Derbyshire and the Peak District, 6 miles east of Buxton, off the B6049, in a wide dry valley on a limestone plateau, at an altitude of over 1000ft.